 The Amazon rainforest can turn into a savanna area within 50 to 100 years due to global warming and fires destroying the forest area in Brazil, a Brazilian scientist warned on Tuesday.

-"Almost all scenarios suggest a" savanization "(of the Amazon) from 50 to 100 years," said Carlos Nobre, researcher at the National Institute of Space Investigations (INPE), at the Third Conference of the “Large-scale project on the biosphere and the atmosphere of the Amazon” which opened Tuesday in Brasilia.
+"Almost all the scenarios point to a 'savanization' (of the Amazon) within 50 to 100 years," said Carlos Nobre, researcher at the National Institute of Space Investigations (INPE), during the Third Conference of the “Large-scale project on the biosphere and atmosphere of the Amazon” which opened on Tuesday in Brasilia.

 According to Brazilian official sources, 70 years 2002 end, fires destroyed more than 630.000 2 million km3,68 of km2 account that the Amazon forest in the country (70% of the Amazon forest).

 The INPE researcher considers that deforestation, caused by the advance of soybean cultivation and livestock breeding, is already having a climatic impact, both locally and in more remote areas, since it causes "a decrease rains and a greater warming of the climate ”.

 Nobre believes that this process can be reversed through the creation of a large body to coordinate efforts in favor of the Amazon.
 This implies a reorientation of resources, since currently "only 3% of research income goes to the Amazon," Nobre said.